 Medicinal Properties

-The leaves contain flavonoid glycosides, chercitine, luteolin, catechins, resins, essential oil, lipids, and some terpenic group substances inherent in ginkgo: bilobalide and ginkgolides A, B, C. As is usual in phytotherapy, the plant’s medicinal properties are brought about by its components’ compound action.
+The leaves contain flavonoid glycosides, chercitine, luteolin, catechins, resins, essential oil, lipids, and some terpenic group substances inherent in ginkgo: bilobalide and ginkgolides A, B, C. As is usual in phytotherapy, the plant’s medicinal properties are brought about by the compound action of its components.
 Its effects cannot be attributed to any specific part.
-Ginkgo acts on the entire circulatory system, improving arterial, capillary, and venous blood circulation.
+Ginkgo acts on the circulatory system, improving arterial, capillary, and venous blood circulation.

 Ginkgo Health Benefits